bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 excerpt_separator: <!--more-->
 ---

-<p>Suppose we're building a household robot, and want it to be able to answer
+<p>Suppose we’re building a household robot, and want it to be able to answer
 questions about its surroundings.
 We might ask questions like these:</p>

 <p style="text-align:center;">